-- 10. The District will consider renewing or initiating a lease for a child care program on Board property if: - 10.1 It is determined it is not appropriate for the District to become a licensee to provide child care; - 10.2 Space and staffing capacity are available to offer before and after school child care; or, - 10.3 The licensee is able to meet the standards and criteria. - 11.
+- 9.6 A requirement for the licensee to maintain appropriate standards of performance; and - 9.7 A requirement that the licensee must at all times maintain the required license to operate a child care facility. - 10.
+The district will consider renewing or initiating a lease for a child care program on board property if: - 10.1 It is determined it is not appropriate for the District to become a licensee to provide child care; - 10.2 Space and staffing capacity are available to offer before and after school child care; or, - 10.3 The licensee is able to meet the standards and criteria required through this administrative procedure and any other child care regulations and licensing requirements. - 11.
 Prior to entering into or renewing a contract with a licensee other than the District to provide a child care program on Board property, the Superintendent or designate will evaluate: - 11.1 Whether it is preferable for the District to become a licensee and operate a child care program directly; - 11.2 The availability of District staff to provide before and after school care; - 11.3 Whether, with respect to a licensee seeking renewal or extension of a contract, the licensee has performed its obligations under this administrative procedure and its contract with the Board, with specific regard to that performance in respect of providing an inclusive child care program and one that promotes Indigenous reconciliation in child care; - 11.4 The use of the British Columbia Early Learning Framework to guide and support learning experiences in child care settings; - 11.5 Commitment to shared principles, including reconciliation, inclusive education, and play as pedagogy; and, - 11.6 Expectations for shared professional development and reciprocal and effective communication including information sharing related to a child's educational and social needs.